Managing a SCORM activity

 Quiz

-A Quiz can different question types including true false, multiple choice, one short answer, multi-selection, and a hybrid questions.
+A Quiz can include different question types, such as true/false, multiple choice, short answer, multi-selection, and hybrid questions.
 In most cases, a quiz will have a reading passage, but it can also include images, animations, or video prompts.

 Gap-Fill